Abhimanyu005/Load-s-APIS/README.md

 *Error Handling: Built-in mechanisms to manage API failures and errors gracefully.
 *Extensibility: Easily adaptable for integrating additional APIs or extending functionality.

+# Prerequisites
+Java: Version 8 or higher.
+Maven/Gradle: For dependency management and project building.